 An overflow drain is provided for excess bath fluid due to expansion.
 This drains the fluid into the fluid expansion reservoir for reuse.
 See Section 7.3.1, Fluid Expansion Reservoir, for details in using the reservoir.

-NOTE: As the temperature of the bath increases the fluid level will increase, see Section 6 on page 21.
+NOTE: As the temperature of the bath increases the fluid level will in- crease, see Section 6.

 4.3 Power